Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     sudo apt install mariadb-server -y

 IMPORTANT: During this installation you'll be prompted to set the MySQL root password.
-If you are not prompted for the same You can initialize the MySQL server setup by executing the following command
+If you are not prompted for the same You can initialize the MySQL server setup by executing the following command.

     sudo mysql_secure_installation

 #### Prompt

         Enter current password for root (enter for none):   (safely press Enter)